pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 *A project to create an open, ubiquitous, peer-to-peer, secure protocol suite for multi-party exchanges of contracts.*

-The idea is that any of us can join together and create a virtual market, in which others can tell what they have to offer and what they need.
+The idea is that any of us can join together and create a virtual ad hoc market, in which others can tell what they have to offer and what they need.
 The market, or anyone for that matter, can propose deals, whereby one person would give an item to another who gives an item to a third